 Chronic Pain – that unpleasant sensation that none of us desires to experience which will affect our quality of life.
 It involves a complex interaction between our specialised nerves, spinal cord, and our brain whenever there’s a muscle or tissue damage.
 Such pain has a persistent nature that lasts for months, or even longer.

-In a 2017 GSK Global Pain Index which surveyed 19,000 adults across 32 countries, it was found that about 85% of 500 Singaporeans surveyed reported having experienced head and body pain, with 4 in 10 suffering body pain every week.
+In a 2017 GSK Global Pain Index which surveyed 19,000 adults across 32 countries, it was found that about 85% of 500 Singaporeans surveyed reported having experienced head and body pain, with 4 in 10 suffering various types of body pain every week.

 That’s an alarmingly high percentage!